uestc-ndsl-hpc/uestc-ndsl-hpc.github.io/docs/index.md

 hero:
   name: "UESTC NDSL HPC"
-  text: "A groud led by Dr.Zhang is focus on HPC and numerical linear algebra."
+  text: "A group led by Dr. Zhang focusing on High Performance Computing and Numerical Linear Algebra."
   tagline: University of Electronic Science and Technology of China
   actions:
     - theme: brand